SPR and CWL

 workflows.
 In addition, we will show how the workflow can be easily scalable

-with systemPipeR
+with systemPipeR.

-container stores all the information and instructions needed for processing
+SYSargsList container stores all the information and instructions needed for processing

 a set of input files with a single or many command-line steps within a workflow